RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 See [this link](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core?view=powershell-7) for instructions on configuring PowerShell Remoting over SSH.

+Note: If your **remote** machine is Linux/macOS and you want to be able to run atomics tests that require administrative privileges you need to include `sudo` in your sshd_config file line as shown below.

+`Subsystem powershell sudo /usr/bin/pwsh -sshs -NoLogo`

 ## Execute Atomic Tests on Remote Machine

 Before executing the test, you must first establish a PS session ($sess) to the Remote machine.